hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] one can bring the background layer to the front via drag and drop and the tree is not visible afterwards
 - [ ] the info labels change accordingly
+- [ ] a layer can be hidden with a click on the eye icon.
+The sequences in that layer will no longer be shown in the interactive

 ### TimelineCursor: